 The OVGA is a joint exercise of powers agency administered by a governing board consisting of one primary appointed Director and one alternate from each member agency (see above).
+The OVGA is the exclusive GSA for the Basin, and the members collectively have water or land management responsibilities covering the entire Basin at the time of this GSP preparation.
 The OVGA shall exercise those powers granted by SGMA and shall possess the ability to exercise the common powers of its Members.
 Voting procedures of the OVGA are described in the JPA, Article IV.

 The Bureau of Land Management, US Forest Service, and Los Angeles Department of Water and Power (LADWP) were invited to participate in the OVGA board as Associate Members or Interested Parties and declined to do so.
-The State Lands Commission (SLC) submitted a statement to join the OVGA as an Interested Party, but the OVGA Board preference was to invite the SLC to participate on a future advisory committee in the Owens Lake area.
-The SLC has the discretion to make compliance with the GSP a lease condition for any project on the state lands in the Basin.
+The State Lands Commission (CSLC) submitted a statement to join the OVGA as an Interested Party, but the OVGA Board preference was to invite the CSLC to participate on a future advisory committee in the Owens Lake area.
+The CSLC has the discretion to make compliance with the GSP a lease condition for any project on the state lands in the Basin.